Abdurrehman4u/Abdurrehman4u/README.md

 # Hi there, I'm Muhammad Abdur Rehman! 👋

 ## 🚀 About Me
 I'm a passionate **Machine Learning Engineer** and **Computer Vision Specialist** with hands-on experience in building end-to-end ML pipelines and deploying AI solutions in production.
-Completed my **BSc Computer Science** at Superior University, Lahore, I specialize in transforming complex AI concepts into real-world applications.
+Completed my **BSc Computer Science**.
+I specialize in transforming complex AI concepts into real-world applications.

 - 🔭 I'm currently working as a **ML-1 Engineer**
 - 🌱 I'm diving deep into **Computer Vision**, **NLP**, and **Generative AI**